Come Dancing (song): Writing and recording

-In a 1983 interview, Ray Davies claimed that writing the song was an "easy" and quick process, but the idea for the song had been in his head for a long time.
+In a 1983 interview, Ray Davies said that writing the song was an "easy" and quick process, but the idea for the song had been in his head for a long time.
 He reportedly began writing the song in March 1982 on a flight home from Tokyo using a newly purchased Casio keyboard.
 The song was completed in London that October.
 Author Nick Hasted claimed that the song was also written "to reach out to the Kinks' lost British audience."
-The opening verse appears to be a development of the first line of Lionel Bart's Fings Ain't Wot They Used T'Be: "They changed our local Palais into a bowling alley".
+The opening verse appears to be a development of the first line of Lionel Bart's Fings Ain't Wot They Used T'Be: "They changed our local Palais into a bowling alley."

 A demo for the song was created at Konk Studios, the recording facility in Hornsey that Ray Davies owned, in October 1982.
 A master backing track with bass, acoustic guitar, and drums was made during that same month, with overdubs following.
 Dave Davies later claimed that the recording was completed on the day after an intense argument with brother Ray.
-Also completed that month was "Don't Forget to Dance," which later competed with "Come Dancing" for the A-side of the first single from State of Confusion.
+Also completed that month was "Don't Forget to Dance", which later competed with "Come Dancing" for the A-side of the first single from State of Confusion.

 In the song, Ray Davies sang in a strong British accent, later claiming that he "tried to retain the Englishness."
-While recording "Come Dancing," Ray was asked to sing in an "American accent," a request he turned down.
-He said of this, "Back when the Kinks were recording 'Come Dancing,' which was a big hit in the States, the record company actually asked me to sing it in more of an American accent.
+While recording "Come Dancing", he was asked to sing in an American accent, a request he denied: "Back when the Kinks were recording 'Come Dancing,' which was a big hit in the States, the record company actually asked me to sing it in more of an American accent.
 I just refused."
 Ray has singled out Mick Avory's drum performance on the song, saying, "Just keep Mick Avory nervous, and you'll get great performances from him.
 He's responsible for some of the great comedy drum parts.
 His drum roll into 'Come Dancing,' ... it's totally a beat late.
 It's totally unplanned, and that's what was so magical, when we were rolling."